george-hawkins/mini-quad-2023/purchases.md

 Shipping was CHF5 and came in a few days.

 The grommets are perfect - unlike the iFlight ones they're equally long on both sides.
 However, they come from a company - FlightOne - that according to JB is [dead or should be dead](https://www.youtube.com/watch?v=JvqtlnPCbMM).

+Actually, my intention was to add an o-ring under the grommet - so perhaps the iFlight ones are ideal and I can avoid the an o-ring.

+---

+Hagibis Offical store

+US$17.70 60Hz HDMI to USB-C capture device

+Shipping was US$2.50

+Check if works with https://obsproject.com/> and see if OBS Studio can display details about the capture hardware - is it really using an MS2130?